 © February 2020, LD Wilson Consultants, Inc.

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-This is a philosophical article about a unifying concept that is part of nutritional balancing science called the love tetra.
+This is a philosophical article about a unifying concept that is part of development science called the love tetra.

-The tetra related to the four macrominerals of nutritional balancing.
-In nutritional balancing, special attention is paid to a tetra of minerals – calcium, magnesium, sodium and potassium.
+The tetra related to the four macrominerals of development.
+In development, special attention is paid to a tetra of minerals – calcium, magnesium, sodium and potassium.
 This is related to physical reality, as well, and to this conception, as explained below.

 Meaning of the four points or corners of the tetra.
 In this understanding of physical existence, the four points of the basic tetra of life have the following meanings:

 1. The love of God, the Creator being, or the One.